Disaster Relief: Home Cleanup and Renovation for Floors

 Removing Loosened Floor Coverings

 Some floor coverings may crack or break when you try to loosen them.
-Contact a reputable dealer to find out what solvent loosens adhesives with least damage to linoleum or vinyl.
+Contact a reputable dealer to find out what solvent loosens adhesives with the least damage to linoleum or vinyl.
 Heating with a heat lamp or propane torch may make the covering less brittle.
 How easily the covering can be lifted depends on the material and adhesive.
 If the adhesive is waterproof, it may be difficult, if not impossible, to remove the floor covering without considerable damage.

 If the floor has not been badly soaked, you may not need to replace the subfloor.
 It is possible to re-cement loosened tiles of any type.
 Be sure the floor is thoroughly dry before trying to re-cement.
 Blisters may be left in the linoleum tiles after warped wooden flooring has dried.
 Carefully puncture each blister with a nail.
 With a hand syringe, force diluted linoleum paste through the hole, and weight the linoleum down with bricks.